Self-managed Superannuation Fund Australia: Should Your Client DIY It?

-More Australians want to take charge of their superannuation fund.
-By 2016, about one-third of the total super funds in Australia are self-managed superannuation funds (SMSFs), which makes it one of the top choices for those who choose to be more involved in the management of their super funds.
+More individuals want to take charge of their superannuation fund.
+According to the ATO, there is an increase of 15% in the Self-managed superannuation funds (SMSF) in Australia over the last five years, which makes it enticing for those who choose to be more involved in the management of their super funds.

 What an SMSF is for

 One of the reasons why having one’s own SMSF investment strategy is popular is its flexibility.
 Unlike with industry and retail super funds, an SMSF can be used to invest in collectibles, term deposits, residential and commercial property, and direct shares, among others.

 An SMSF should be run solely for providing for your client’s retirement.
 It’s illegal for someone to set up an SMSF to try to get early access to their super or get loans to purchase a personal property.
 Using the fund to provide financial assistance to a fund member or to a relative of a fund member is also not allowed.

 In addition, SMSF assets should be kept separate from a trustee’s personal assets.
 This will help the trustee’s auditor identify who the owner of a particular asset is.